ayumi-cloud/oc-security-module/README.md

 #### Project type

-Users can now select different project types such as `vue.js`, `react`, `angular`, `Sketch`, `Ember`, `Adobe Apps`, `bootstrap`, `flat html` etc. Also users will select their server type, such as `Microsoft IIS`, `Nginx`,  `Apache` etc. and October II will create a more custom cms for the user based off their project type.
+Users can now select different project types such as: `vue.js`, `react`, `angular`, `Sketch`, `Ember`, `Adobe Apps`, `bootstrap`, `flat html` etc. Also users will select their server type, such as `Microsoft IIS`, `Nginx`,  `Apache` etc. and October II will create a more custom cms for the user based off their project type.
 The security module will also be more configured to their server type giving a better more secure user experience.

 #### Icons

 The standard October icons are now set to redundancy mode in October II (for backwards compatibility), instead a user can select their default icon sets at the installer stage or change their minds at a later date and change the default set in the settings section.
-As default the core will use [Font Awesome version 5](https://fontawesome.com/), unless the user selects a different custom icon pack.
+As default the core will use `Font Awesome version 5`, unless the user selects a different custom icon pack.
 Also each plugin has a settings section where you can set a default icon pack which can override the main cms controls, for example:

 1. October II core - Font Awesome version 5
 2. Plugin A - Material Design Icons